MSAdministrator/powershell-python-comparison-presentation/powershell-presentation.md

 ## **Everything** is an object (even text)!
 - Objects (for simplicity) have both properties and methods

-## Built-In CmdLet's and adv. functions should follow the {Verb}-{Noun} syntax but it is not required
+## Built-In Cmdlet's and adv. functions should follow the {Verb}-{Noun} syntax but it is not required

     # PowerShell has an approved verb list
     Get-Verb